hande-qmc/hande/documentation/manual/input/calcs/fciqmc.rst

     Optional.
 Default: false.

-    In addition to initialsing the reference determinant with an initial population, initialise the spin-inversed determinant (if different) with the same population.
+    In addition to initialising the reference determinant with an initial population, initialise the spin-inversed determinant (if different) with the same population.
 Overridden by a restart file.
 ``trial_function``